What is recovery support?

 The recovery counsellor can help people in a mental health crisis by

-- give them hope and/or simply be there for them
+- giving them hope and/or simply be there for them

-- offer an exchange of experiences at eye level
+- offering an exchange of experiences at eye level

-- let people know that they are not alone in their experience
+- letting people know that they are not alone in their experience

-- serve as a role model with their own recovery story
+- serving as a role model with their own recovery story

-I am an expert through lived experience, i.e. I have experienced psychotic episodes for many years, lived through them myself and successfully worked on my own recovery.
+I am an expert through lived experience, i.e. I have experienced psychotic episodes, lived through them myself and successfully worked on my own recovery.